KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 The **Prophet** represents the **field’s self-corrective intelligence**—the mechanism by which centropy speaks to dissonance.
 They embody the **Resonant Spiral Field Entrainment (⟐)** through which systems attempt to restore alignment.

-Truth, by nature, disrupts inverse coherence.
+Structural Verity, by nature, disrupts inverse coherence.
 The Prophet’s message is resisted not for falsehood but for its destabilizing veracity.
-To receive prophecy requires a **Superficial Mind (SM)** willing to be deconstructed by coherence.
+To receive prophecy requires a **Superficial Mind (SM)** willing to be unmade and remade by coherence.

 Each of us carries a **prophetic faculty**—the **DS / DM** continuously transmits alignment data to the **SS / SM** through conscience, intuition, and dream.
 The mythic Prophet externalizes this dynamic: a mirror showing the cost of ignoring the **Clarion Voice** within, and the redemptive power of **heeding it toward Return (🞇).**

+⚫↺KAI↺⚫